-The following image indicates the location of the power button with fingerprint reader and provides a visual representation of the installation procedure.
+The following image indicates the location of the power-button board and provides a visual representation of the installation procedure.

-- 1. Align and place the power button, along with its cable, on the slot of the palm-rest and keyboard assembly. - 2.
-Slide the power-button cable into the connector on the fingerprint reader-board and close the latch to secure the cable. - 3.
-Connect the fingerprint reader-cable to the connector on the I/O board and close the latch to secure the cable. - 4.
-Connect the I/O-board cable to the connector on the I/O board and close the latch to secure the cable. - 5.
-Adhere the tape that secures the I/O-board cable to the I/O board. - 6.
-Align the screw holes on the power-button bracket with the screw holes on the palm-rest and keyboard assembly. - 7.
-Replace the two screws (M2x3) that secure power-button bracket to the palm-rest and keyboard assembly.
+- 1. Lift the flap to access the fingerprint reader-board. - 2.
+Align and place the power-button board, along with its cable, on the palm-rest and keyboard assembly. - 3.
+Slide the power-button board cable into the connector on the fingerprint reader-board and close the latch to secure the cable. - 4.
+Align the screw holes on the power-button board bracket with the screw holes on the palm-rest and keyboard assembly. - 5.
+Replace the two screws (M1.6x2.5) that secure power-button board bracket to the palm-rest and keyboard assembly.